 Congratulations!
 Now you have Google Analytics Channel groupings in your Data Warehouse, which means you can analyze your data from a new perspective:

-In this example, we started simple - segmenting the Number of Orders metric by Channel.
+In this example, you started simple - segmenting the Number of Orders metric by Channel.
 Now it is your turn - go test out your new column and see what trends you can identify in your Google Analytics channel data!